nju-websoft/ACORDAR-2/Code/dense/DPR/README.md

 # DPR

-We use the implementation of [Karpukhin et al., 2020](https://github.com/facebookresearch/DPR).
+We reuse the implementation of [Karpukhin et al., 2020](https://github.com/facebookresearch/DPR).

-First follow `Code/src/preprocess/README.md` to generate pseudo documents for retrieving.
+First follow `Code/src/preprocess/README.md` to generate pseudo documents for indexing.

 ```
 git clone https://github.com/facebookresearch/DPR.git
 ```

-Then specify the paths of our pseudo documents in their config files under `conf/ctx_sources` and `conf/datasets` directories.
+Then specify the paths of our pseudo documents in their config files in `conf/ctx_sources` and `conf/datasets`.

-Then follow the instructions of their repo to retrieve.
+Then follow the instructions of their repo to index and retrieve.